Deadly tickborne virus that’s spreading in Europe ‘likely to reach UK’

 Climate change is causing infectious ticks to move north in Europe, expert warns

-A virus with a fatality rate of up to 40 per cent believed to be spreading in Europe is almost certain to reach the UK, an expert has warned.
+A virus with a fatality rate of 30 per cent that is spreading in Europe will almostly certainly reach the UK, an expert has warned.

 The virus causes sudden symptoms of fever, dizziness, pain in the head, neck, back and eyes, and sensivity to light, and has a fatality rate of approximately 30 per cent, with between one to four in 10 cases proving deadly across various outbreaks, according to the WHO.